arnursabet/bart-react/README.md

 ## Limitations & Future Development of App

-- **BART API Dependency**: The app depends on the BART API to show live data.
+- **BART API Dependency**: The app depends primarily on the BART API to show live data.
-If the case of API downtime or not working, the information in the app might be outdated or delayed.
+In the case of API downtime or not working, the information in the app might be outdated or delayed.

 - **Usability & Design Validation**: We did not do testing with real users.
 This means there could still be problems or painpoints from a user point of view that we may miss.